Feeling discouraged at work these days?

-Don’t keep score of what’s wrong – Counting score will only keep you bitter and rob you of the time and energy necessary to achieve your career goals.
-Instead, consider keeping a gratitude “hit list” of persons, experiences and lessons for which you are thankful.
-A gratitude journal can help you gain new insight into your career and turn a negative into a positive.
+Don’t keep score of what’s wrong – counting score will only keep you bitter and rob you of time and energy that you could use toward achieving your career goals.
+Consider keeping a record of your experiences, people you’ve interacted and lessons learned.
+A gratitude journal can help you gain new insight into your career and turn a negative situation into a positive.

-Use your gratitude journal to document people, things, and experiences you go through.
-Use your journal to help you re-frame your experiences as lessons that are beneficial for your growth.
-A journal is a perfect tool to help you sort through your career experiences.
+Keeping a journal can also help you re-frame your experiences as lessons that are beneficial for your growth.
+A journal is a perfect tool to help you sort through your career experiences and bring clarity.

 How to Create Your Gratitude Journal

 Your journal should be simple and easy to access.
 The first step is to decide the type of journal you want to use.
 Your journal can be a hardcover or spiral paper notebook.
-Or, you can also use word processing software such as Word or a journal app.
+Or, you can also use word processing software or an app.

 The next step is to begin writing.
 But where to begin?

-You can begin by being thankful for the job that you have.
-There are so many people that would love to be in your position and have a steady paycheck.
+Write about the job.
+What part of the job are you thankful for?
+How has the job helped you?
 Even if the job is not ideal, what purpose does it serve for you right now?
 Does it allow you to pay your bills?
 What have you learned through this job?
 What new skills or abilities have you uncovered since being in this position?
 What opportunities has this job connected you to?
-What people have you met that you may not have otherwise met through your job?
-What have your experiences in this job taught you about yourself?
+What people have you met that you may not have otherwise met?
+What has your experiences in this job taught you about yourself?